maciejmalecki/maciejmalecki.github.io/genai/_drafts/ai-steep-learning-curve.md

 <!-- Recommendations per group -->

-### Disclaimer
+> **Disclaimer:**

-All photos used in this article come from the brilliant 'Kommando', a VHS era film which celebrates its 40th anniversary today.
+> All photos used in this article come from the brilliant 'Commando', a VHS era film which celebrates its 40th anniversary today.

 [when-does-ai]: when-does-ai-take-my-job
 [ai-is-not-faster]: https://blog.miguelgrinberg.com/post/why-generative-ai-coding-tools-and-agents-do-not-work-for-me